-We expect to meet our short-term liquidity requirements through working capital provided by operating activities and through borrowings on our lines of credit.
+We expect to meet our immediate needs through working capital provided by operating activities and through borrowings on our lines of credit.
 We consider these resources to be adequate to meet our operating requirements, including recurring capital improvements, routinely amortizing debt and other normally recurring expenditures of a capital nature, payment of dividends to our stockholders to maintain qualification as a REIT in accordance with the Code, and payment of distributions to our Operating Partnership's unitholders.